kurtosis-tech/kurtosis/docs/docs/starlark-reference/plan.md

         # OPTIONAL (Default: badouralix/curl-jq)
         image = "badouralix/curl-jq",

-        # Sets the working dir in which the command will be run
+        # Sets the working dir in which:
+        # the command will be run
+        # and files will be mounted at
         # OPTIONAL (Default: /task)
         workdir = "/task",